 A fellow volleyball coach blogger shared something he struggled with for a while.
-It was a kind of resentment he felt.
-In his case, he realized his decision to stop playing volleyball negatived impacted his enjoyment of coaching volleyball.
+He was feeling a kind of resentment.
+In his case, he realized his decision to stop playing volleyball negatively impacted his enjoyment of coaching volleyball.
 My playing days are long in the past, so I can’t relate directly to his feelings (though I’m sure others can).
 Still, the post made me to ponder the idea of resenting coaching myself.

 I confess, there are times when coaching feels more like drudgery than something I love.
 Usually, that is when I want to give my focus to other things.
 Though sometimes I just want a little break.
 Funnily, in those situations it’s almost always the case that the “I really wish I didn’t have to coach tonight” feeling is forgotten once I get to the gym.
 That’s something I keep in mind when those thoughts arise.